sheerun/rspec-gherkin/README.md

 Different approach to Gherkin features in RSpec.
 It is based on two premises:

-1. Requirements are written by **any person** in semi-formal, human-readable Gherkin.
+1. Requirements are written by **business** in semi-formal, human-readable Gherkin.
 2. Automation of those is done by **programmers** in formal, machine-readable RSpec.

 It resigns from the idea of regexp-parseable Cucumber features.
 As Uncle Bob [noticed in his article](http://blog.8thlight.com/uncle-bob/2013/09/26/AT-FAIL.html):